Dublin is the capital of Ireland and a popular destination for tourists, located around 750km from Amsterdam.

 It is possible to travel from Amsterdam to Dublin by a combination of rail and ferry with the journey split into 2 parts via London.

-[1] The first is to travel from Amsterdam to London by train – there is a direct Eurostar train 2x daily (running from 26 October 2020).
+[1] The first is to travel from Amsterdam to London by train – there is a direct Eurostar train 4x daily.
 This trip can be done in under 4 hours.

 If you also prefer travel by ship between the Netherlands and the UK then there is also the possibility of the Stena Line service from Hoek van Holland to Harwich.
-Both ports are accessible from Amsterdam and London by rail.
+Both ports are accessible from Amsterdam and London respectively by rail.
+You can book the Stena Line ferry here

 It is recommended to overnight in London before taking the next part of the trip.